programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ```

 ### Upload Text Files
-After all necessary packages have been installed and imported, it is time to upload the data for analysis with spaCy.
-Prior to running the code below, make sure the text files you are going to analyze are saved to your local machine.
+After all necessary packages have been imported, it is time to upload the data for analysis with spaCy.
+Prior to running the code below, make sure the MICUSP text files you are going to analyze are saved to your local machine.

 Run the code below to select multiple files to upload from a local folder: